 3) For any $t\in\Tbb$, when $\Tbb=\Zbb_+$, we have

 and, when $\Tbb=\Rbb_+$, we have

 \end{lemma} \begin{proof} See Appendix \ref{sec:appendix_proof_lem_Fw}. \end{proof} Let $\Omega\subseteq\Omega_{\Tbb}$ and $\eta\in\Rbb_+$.
-Define set $\Gscr_{\kernel}(\eta,\Omega)$ as
+Define set $\Gscr_{\kernel}(\rho,\Omega)$ as

-One can see that the feasible set in \eqref{eqn:opt_2} is a special case of this set.
-Based on Lemma \ref{lem:Fw}, we study the main properties of $\Gscr_{\kernel}(\eta,\Omega)$ in the next theorem. \begin{theorem} Assume that $\mu_0<\infty$.
+One can see that the feasible set in \eqref{eqn:opt_2} is an especial case of this set.
+Based on Lemma \ref{lem:Fw}, we study the main properties of $\Gscr_{\kernel}(\eta,\Omega)$ in the next theorem. \begin{theorem} Let $\mu_0<\infty$.
 Then, $\Gscr_{\kernel}(\eta,\Omega)$ is non-empty, closed and convex. \end{theorem} \begin{proof} From \eqref{eqn:G_rho_Omega}, one can see that

 Therefore, it is enough to show that, for any $\omega\in\Omega_{\Tbb}$, $\Gscr_{\kernel}(\eta,\{\omega\})$ is a closed and convex subset of $\Hk$.
 Since $|\Fw(\vc{g})|^2 = |\Fwr(\vc{g})|^2 + |\Fwi(\vc{g})|^2$, we have that